ActionMailman/N-Body/README.md

 # A3: N-Body

 # To be clear, this assignment has been finished by me to help students that I've been tutoring.
-All the code here is finished.
+All the code here is fully finished and functional at this point.

 Refer back to A1 for information on running the development server, and with running tests locally.